Branding for Builders

 The headline provides an executive summary of the model.
 In cases where you develop an advertising campaign, it is the title of an ad campaign.

-For Apple today, the product attributes — the “bits and bytes” of what they deliver to us— are mobile hardware devices, along with the digital products and services they provide on these devices.
+Today, Apple's product attributes—the “bits and bytes” of what it delivers to us—are mobile hardware devices and the digital products and services it provides on these devices.

-The benefits to customers are the ease of use of Apple’s human-centered design that makes customers more productive and creative.
+The benefits to customers include the ease of use of Apple’s human-centered design, which makes customers more productive and creative.

 How does Apple make customers feel?
 We feel imaginative.
 We feel free.

 The “something bigger” of Apple products?
-Think for a moment about the Apple “Think Different” ad campaign featuring Martin Luther King Jr, John Lennon, Steve Jobs, and Albert Einstein.
+Think briefly about the Apple “Think Different” ad campaign featuring Martin Luther King Jr, John Lennon, Steve Jobs, and Albert Einstein.
 All four are revolutionaries of their time.
 What is Apple’s “something bigger?”

 It’s “Revolutionary Innovation.”